 About an hour went by when another woman appeared.
 I heard her say, “I could have picked up some food if you would’ve called me.”
 No one seemed alarmed or bothered.

 Another thirty minutes passed before the grandfather arrived and joined party!
-Time stood still as I marveled at the lack of fighting and the beauty of it all.
+It’s like time stood still as I marveled at the lack of fighting and the beauty of it all.
 I was blessed to be a witness.

 I am grateful for the family, the light and laughter as they danced in a swimming pool with an abundance of grace and dignity.